Damara people: Culture

 The Damara are divided into clans, each headed by a chief, with a King, Justus ǁGaroëb, over the whole Damara people.
-Prince ǀHaihāb, Chief Xamseb, and ǁGuruseb were among the richest and most powerful chiefs.
+Prince ǀHaihāb, Chief Xamseb, and ǁGuruseb and Uncrowned Prince Max !Gagu Dax were among the richest and most powerful chiefs.

 Damara males were not circumcised.
 However, groups of boys were initiated into manhood through an elaborate hunting ritual.
 This ritual is repeated twice, for teenagers and grown men, after which the initiates are considered clan elders.

 Their traditional clothing colors are green, white, and blue.
 Green and blue identify the different sub-groups.
 Some women may wear white and blue or white and green, the white representing peace and unity among all Damara-speaking people.

 The women do household chores like cooking, cleaning, and gardening.
 Their primary duty is milking the cows in the morning and nurturing the young.
 Men traditionally hunt and herd the cattle, leaving the village as early as the sunrise, patrolling their area to protect their cattle and grazing ground as tradition dictates.
 Men can be very aggressive towards intruders if not notified of any other male presence in a grazing area.

 Though many Damara people own and live on rural farms, the majority live in the small towns scattered across the Erongo region or in Namibia's capital city of Windhoek.
 Those that still live on farms tend to live in extended family groups of as many as one hundred, creating small villages of family members.

 The Damara are rich in cattle and sheep.
 Some chiefs possess up to 8,000 head of horned cattle.

 Religion

 The supreme deity of the Damaran (ǂNūkhoen) is ǁGamab, also referred to as ǁGammāb (provider of water), ǁGauna (Sān), ǁGaunab (Khoekhoe) and Haukhoin (foreigners) by the Khoekhoe.

 He lives in a high heaven, even above the heaven of the stars. ǁGamab, from ǁGam, water, and mā, give is provider of the water and thus associated with the rising clouds, thunder, lightning and water.
 He ensured the annual renewal of nature being the cycle of the seasons and supplied game animals to the ǃgarob (veld) and the Damaran.
 One of his chief responsibilities is to warrant the growth of crops.

 ǁGamab is also the God of Death, directing the fate of mankind.
 He shoots arrows at humans from his place above the skies and those struck fall ill and die.
 After death, the souls of the dead make their way to ǁGamab's village in the heaven above stars and gather around him at a ritual fire.
 Then he offers them a drink from a bowl of liquid fat to drink, as a reward.

-ǁGamab's arch-enemy is the evil ǁGaunab.